joshuef/poc-safe-cli/README.md

 Will walk over a directory and upload all contents.

 No you cannot target a single file just now.
+No you cannot upload recursive dirs.

+Everything will be given mimetype 'text/plain' for now. (just to stop the browser trying to dl everying)

 - `./lib/upload/index.js -l -s ./dist`